grinmorg/cryptonomicon/README.md

 ```

 ### TODO LIST
-1) Create preloader
-2) Create autocomplete with coins name
+- Create autocomplete with coins name
-3) If ticker already created, then don't need to create
+- If ticker already created, then don't need to create